GokuMohandas/fast-weights/README.md

 ![eq3](images/eq3.png)

 Notice the last two terms when computing the inner loops next hidden vector.
-This is just the scalar product of the earlier hidden state vector, h(? ), and the current hidden state vector, hs(t+ 1) in the inner loop.
+This is just the scalar product of the earlier hidden state vector, h(\tau ), and the current hidden state vector, hs(t+ 1) in the inner loop.
 So you can think of each iteration as attending to the past hidden vectors in proportion to the similarity with the current inner loop hidden vector.

 ### Execution